w11k/rx-ninja/README.md

 # rx-ninja

-**Breaking change in 2.0.2 for the _configuration_ of the TSLint rule rx-ninja-subscribe-takeuntil**

 Utilities for RxJS.
 Provides additional operators as well as tslint rules to avoid common mistakes.

 ## API Documentation